 How do I fix the quality of my Instagram Stories?

-If your internet connection is poor, Instagram stories will appear lower quality than the would on a faster connection.
+If your internet connection is poor, Instagram Stories will appear lower quality than they would on a faster connection.

 If your connection is fine but you're still having issues with quality, this feature may be lowering the quality of your feed on your end.

-As a last resort, test whether there's a difference in quality between your phone's integrated camera vs. the Instagram camera.
-The photos you take with your phone's camera vs. the in-app camera (or vice versa) may weather Instagram's compression settings better.
+As a last resort, test whether there's a difference in quality between your phone's integrated camera versus the Instagram camera.
+The photos you take with your phone's camera versus the in-app camera (or vice versa) may weather Instagram's compression settings better.

 Editor's note: This post was originally published in October 2019 and has been updated for comprehensiveness.